swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

     /home/username

 which is the full name of your home directory.
-This tells you that you are in a directory called `swc`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+This tells you that you are in a directory called `username`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to summarize: `swc` is a directory in `home` which is a directory in `/`.
+So, to summarize: `username` is a directory in `home` which is a directory in `/`.

 Now enter the following command: